Seunaj/seunaj.github.io/_pages/about.md

   - /about.html
 ---

 Oluwaseun Ajayi is a Ph.D student in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology](https://www.iit.edu/) since Spring 2021, advised by [Prof. Yu Cheng](http://www.ece.iit.edu/~yucheng/).
 His research focuses on machine learning in wireless networks, information freshness optimization, and big data analytics.
 He is advised by [Prof. Yu Cheng](http://www.ece.iit.edu/~yucheng/) and works in the [**FU**ture **N**etworking lab](http://www.ece.iit.edu/~funlab/).
-In FunLab, research is **fun!!!*
+In FunLab, research is **fun!**

 Latest News
 =======